jizhang-cmu/autonomy_stack_mecanum_wheel_platform/README.md

 ```
 ./system_simulation_with_exploration_planner.sh
 ```
 Click the 'Resume Navigation to Goal' button in RVIZ to start the exploration.
 Users can adjust the navigation boundary to constrain the areas to explore by updating the boundary polygon in the 'src/exploration_planner/tare_planner/data/boundary.ply' file.
-When navigating with the exploration planner, the base system operates in *waypoint mode*.
+When navigating with the exploration planner, the base autonomy system operates in *waypoint mode*.
 Users can click in the black box on the control panel to switch to *smart joystick mode*, or press the buttons on a joystick controller to switch to *smart joystick mode* or *manual mode*.
 To resume exploration, click the 'Resume Navigation to Goal' button in RVIZ.
 Note that previously, due to usage of [OR-Tools](https://developers.google.com/optimization) library, the exploration_planner only supports AMD64 architecture.
 A recent upgrade to the library made it compatible with both AMD64 and ARM computers.
 On ARM computers, please download the corresponding [binary release](https://github.com/google/or-tools/releases) for the target platform, for example, [or-tools_arm64_debian-11_cpp_v9.8.3296.tar.gz](https://github.com/google/or-tools/releases/download/v9.8/or-tools_arm64_debian-11_cpp_v9.8.3296.tar.gz), extract it, and replace the 'include' and 'lib' folders under 'src/exploration_planner/tare_planner/or-tools'.
 More information about the exploration planner is available on the [TARE Planner website](https://github.com/caochao39/tare_planner).

 <p align="center">
   <img src="img/rviz_full_with_exploration_planner.jpg" alt="RVIZ with Exploration Planner" width="80%"/><br>